markus-wa/demoinfocs-golang/README.md

 - [csgoverview](https://github.com/Linus4/csgoverview) - A 2D demo replay tool for CS:GO
 - [csgo-coach-bug-detector](https://github.com/softarn/csgo-coach-bug-detector) - Detects the abuse of an exploit used by some team coaches in professional matches
 - [megaclan3000](https://github.com/megaclan3000/megaclan3000) - A CS:GO stats page for clans with recent matches and player statistics
+- [csgofacts](https://gitlab.com/csgofacts) - A set of open-source services for CSGO game analysis

 If your project is using this library feel free to submit a PR or send a message in [Gitter](https://gitter.im/csgodemos/demoinfo-lib) to be included in the list.